ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 ### `/root` principal

 In order to reset user passwords, staff must possess a `/root` principal.
-Before student groups became able to reset their passwords online in 2015, this principal was widely given out.
-However, since then, it has only been useful for resetting passwords of group accounts with no associated signatories.
+Before RSOs became able to reset their passwords online in 2015, this principal was widely given out.
+Since then, it has become much less necessary to have for staff hours.
 It is now given out as needed.

 ## Technical Managers